Trump, Barstool Sports' Dave Portnoy talk kneeling protests, Twitter and Dr. Fauci in candid interview

 Trump defending sending "tough people" to Portland, which has been widely criticized.

-The Barstool Sports CEO then asked how he could "close the divide" in the country.
+The Barstool Sports founder then asked how he could "close the divide" in the country.
 The president claimed "it was happening" before the coronavirus outbreak, touting the strong economic numbers and economic recovery.

 "China sent us this horrible, bad present, a real bad present," Trump said.
 They could have stop it, they should have stopped it."